Botulinum toxin injections, such as Botox, relax the muscles in your face to smooth out lines and wrinkles, such as crow's feet and frown lines.

 Your face will be cleaned and botulinum toxin will be injected into muscles in your face using a very fine needle.

-You'll need injections in different places, depending on the area being treated.
-You'll be asked to move the muscles in your face to help find the best place for the injections.
+You will need injections in different places, depending on the area being treated.
+The practitioner will ask you to move the muscles in your face to help find the best place for the injections.

 It usually takes about 10 minutes.